- 14 Apr 2020

 It is important that you maintain a record of which tenants, service users or residents are affected by such a disruption.
 This is so that you know to retry at the earliest opportunity, and so you can monitor, assess and report on the impact of the outbreak on your operations.

 You should notify the Regulator of any significant disruption to service levels.
-The Regulator will monitor the impact of Coronavirus-Covid-19 on social landlords and will report any significant impact to the Scottish Government.
+The Regulator will monitor the impact of COVID-19 n social landlords and will report any significant impact to the Scottish Government.
 This will also apply if this will impact on your capacity to meet the timescales for the submission of data returns to the Regulator.

 Q: What services should we prioritise if the impact of the outbreak is such that we do not have the capacity to deliver all services?